shamsudeen/personal/README.md

 - [Contact](#contact)

 ## Introduction
-The purpose of this is to highligh many of my recent project within same page
+The purpose of this is to highlight many of my recent project within same page

 ## Technologies Used
 - Java